 If you’re a fan of hazelnut chocolates then you’re going to be a huge fan of these chocolate chunk hazelnut cookies.
 Made with hazelnut flour and topped with huge chunks of dark chocolate, you’re going to want to make these weekly!

 We are obsessed with these cookies here.
 They remind me of Ferrero Rocher and they’re the perfect little holiday treat!
 They’re like next level chocolate chip cookies.
-I love to whip up a batch whenever we have guests on the way because not only does the house smell amazing, these cookies are dairy-free, gluten-free, and paleo friendly so they accommodate a lot of dietary preferences.
+I love to whip up a batch whenever we have guests on the way because everybody loves it.

 We use hazelnut flour for this cookie as a way to change up our usual routine with baking with almond flour.
 Here on Primevera Kitchen, I bake with many different types of flours so if you’re all out of hazelnut flour, try making my Gluten Free Chocolate Chunk Cookies, Chocolate Almond Butter Cookies, or Coconut Flour Chocolate Chip Cookies.